Some ministers willing to step down in Rajasthan, Maken says ahead of reshuffle | Politics

 - India

-Ahead of a likely reshuffle in the Rajasthan Cabinet, Congress general secretary Ajay Maken on Friday said some ministers have expressed willingness to quit the government to work for the organisation.
+In a clear indication that some members of the Rajasthan Cabinet may be dropped, Congress general secretary Ajay Maken on Friday said a few ministers have expressed willingness to quit the government to work for the organisation.

-The remark by Maken, who is the Rajasthan in-charge at the All India Congress Committee, followed a series of one-on-one meetings here with ruling party MLAs and other leaders in the Ashok Gehlot-led state.
+The remark by Maken, who is the Rajasthan in-charge at the All India Congress Committee (AICC), follows his one-on-one meetings here with party MLAs and other leaders in the Congress-ruled state ahead of a likely Cabinet reshuffle.

+Maken said everyone told him that they will accept whatever the party high command decides for them.

-A Cabinet expansion and appointments to district Congress posts is expected soon, following demands by supporters of former deputy chief minister Sachin Pilot for a bigger share of power.
+A Cabinet expansion and appointments to district Congress posts is expected soon, following demands by supporters of former deputy chief minister Sachin Pilot for a bigger share of power in the state led by Ashok Gehlot.

 ''There are people who are eager to leave government positions and work for the organisation.
-We are proud of such people,” Maken said, his remarks indicating that some ministers in the Gehlot Cabinet will now make way for new faces.
+We are proud of such people,” Maken said, his remarks indicating that some ministers in the Gehlot Cabinet may now make way for fresh faces.

 The leader said the ministers cited his own example when he quit a ministerial post in 2013 to work for the organisation.

-After the one-in-meetings on Wednesday and Thursday with 115 MLAs – from the Congress and those supporting the party -- the Congress leader held discussions Friday with the state executive at the party headquarters here.
+After the one-on-one meetings on Wednesday and Thursday with 115 MLAs – from the ruling party and those supporting it – Maken held discussions Friday with the state executive at the Congress headquarters here.

 He is now expected to submit his report to the party’s central leadership in New Delhi.